JCharante/JCharante/README.md

 Current efforts 🔭
 - Porting older projects to new docker swarm hosting solution
-- Creating a reading aide with word segmentation for Vietnamese learners
+- Creating a better solution to text segmentation for language learning
-- Studying Vietnamese, 1000+ anki cards so far.
-70+ hours of Italki lessons.
+- Studying Vietnamese, 1200+ anki cards so far.
+80+ hours of Italki lessons.
 - Spending more time with the cat 🐈🐈 and bunny 🐇 roommates

 <!--